muhammaddzakiardiansyah/project-yoexto/README.md

 # Contribute

-if you wanna be contribute please create pull request, evryone can use this project for learn or portfolio.
+if you wanna be contribute please create pull request, evryone can use this project for learn or portofolio.